srdjan/FeexVeb/README.md

 - `examples/` - Example implementations
 - `server/` - Deno HTTP server for examples

-## About FeexWeb and HTMX
+## About FeexVeb and HTMX

-FeexWeb is a minimal library for building web applications with JSX and Web Components.
+FeexVeb is a minimal library for building web applications with JSX and Web Components.
 It provides:

 - **Component Creation**: Define custom elements with reactive state
 - **State Management**: Reactive state with `useState` and `useComputed`